Gordon Matta-Clark: The Beginning of Trees and the End

 All Gordon Matta-Clark books

 Briony Fer is an art historian who has written extensively on modern and contemporary art.
-Her research interests have consistently moved between the history of the avant-gardes and the work of contemporary artists, including Gabriel Orozco, Roni Horn, David Batchelor, and Tacita Dean.
-Her books include On Abstract Art (1997), The Infinite Line (2004), and Eva Hesse: Studiowork (2009).
-She has also organized exhibitions of Eva Hesse’s studiowork as well as, most recently, an exhibition of the work of Gabriel Orozco, accompanied by a monograph Gabriel Orozco: thinking in circles (2013).
-In spring 2014, she was Kirk Varnedoe Professor at the Institute of Fine Arts in New York.
-She is Professor of History of Art at University College London and a Fellow of the British Academy.?
+Her research interests have consistently moved between the history of the avant-gardes and the work of contemporary artists, including Gabriel Orozco, Roni Horn, Vija Celmins, and Tacita Dean.
+She is a professor of the history of art at University College London and a fellow of the British Academy.

 Artist Sarah Sze lives and works in New York.
 She has a BA from Yale University, 1991 and an MFA from the School of Visual Arts, New York, 1997.
 In 2013, Sze represented the United States at the 55th Venice Biennale.
 She has had major solo exhibitions at the Fabric Workshop and Museum, Philadelphia; MUDAM, Luxembourg; Asia Society, New York; Malmo Konsthall, Sweden; Whitney Museum of American Art, New York; Museum of Contemporary Art Chicago; and the Institute of Contemporary Arts, London.
 Sze is a 2003 John and Catherine T. MacArthur Fellow.?